Stephanie041996/micro_reddit-1/README.md

 # Micro-reddit

-> Built with Ruby on Rails eith more emphasis on ActiveRecord
+> Built with Ruby on Rails with more emphasis on ActiveRecord

 Additional description about the project and its features.